ouspg/CompSec/Lab6_Digital_forensics/README.md

 Investigators know that there was so much critical information gone with Mallorys computer, and any hope they have left lies in single memory dump of Mallorys machine and ordinary USB memory stick.

-### A) Inspecting Windows event logs
+### A) Inspecting Windows event logs (NOTICE: THIS TASK MIGHT BE UNFEASIBLE AND IT MIGHT BE REMOVED LATER)

 While other Investigations starts with interrogation of Mallory goes on.

-Intel gathered from multiple sources during surveillance phase of operation suggests that there has been underworld meeting of criminal bosses at neighbouring city at day xxx.
+Intel gathered from multiple sources during surveillance phase of operation suggests that there has been underworld meeting of criminal bosses at neighbouring city at day TBA.
 Leading investigator does not know if Mallory attended that "conference" or not and he is unsure if he should continue that line of investigation or rule that out.

 Mallory claims that he has been home all time on that day:

-> *Interrogator: What you were doing on xxx*
+> *Interrogator: What you were doing on last thursday night, 4th of July 2019*
 >
-> *Mallory: Oh, xxx , I was at home watching cat videos with my computer.
-I definately was not committing anything shady business at another city because I sat front of my computer all day!*
+> *Mallory: Oh, last thursday night , I was at home watching cat videos with my computer.
+I definately was not committing anything shady business at another city because I sat front of my computer all night!*

 Your task is to find out if any other evidence supports or conflicts with Mallorys alibi.
 You must tell to the leading investigator whether he should keep that line of investigation open (evidence does not support Mallorys alibi) or cut it out and redirect resources to other matters (evidence does support Mallorys alibi).